nrc/ezio/README.md

 ## Design principals

-(Ezio is work in progress, so these may still be aspirational)
+(ezio is work in progress, so these may still be aspirational)

 * Easy to use!
 * Complete prelude
 * Simple module hierarchy
-* String-based, not byte based by default
+* String-based, not byte-based by default
 * Panic-happy: panic by default, `try_` versions of functions where you really need an error
 * Allocation-happy: returns Strings, etc rather than taking buffers
 * Compatible and interoperable with std IO so programs can gradually migrate from ezio to std::io